Online MBA Alumni's Journey to Entrepreneurship

 - Did studying at GLOBIS contribute in any way to confirming this path?
 Was there any class in particular?

 Studying at GLOBIS helped me draw clearer goals and objectives that have to be coherent with values and strategies adopted.

 Leadership, Ethics, and Values taught by Tadahiro Wakasugi taught me the importance of ethics and values shared by the leaders in driving the business; Entrepreneurial Leadership taught by Tomoya Nakamura gave me insights into my passion and gave me direction on how to improve shared values in my organization, and Social Venture Management taught by Suzuka Kobayakawa expanded my knowledge on how social ventures are managed with different business models.

-Naturally, courses like Robotics Business Innovation, Operations Strategy and Strategy classes taught by Jorge Calvo; and Marketing and Corporate Philosophy and Social Values taught by Gil Chavez did enable me to relook into my own organization’s values, objectives, and strategy (which includes marketing strategy); and the requirement to digitalize processes were very helpful to me.
+Naturally, courses like Robotics Business Innovation, Operations Strategy and Strategy classes taught by Jorge Calvo; and Marketing and Corporate Philosophy and Social Values course did enable me to relook into my own organization’s values, objectives, and strategy (which includes marketing strategy); and the requirement to digitalize processes were very helpful to me.

 - What would you say were your biggest challenges in founding AITLAU Management Services and how did you tackle them?

 The biggest challenge that I had was to build AITLAU Management Services single-handedly with minimal support from my former colleagues and friends.
 At times I had wanted to give up and go back to being a fully employed person.
 But I clung to what Ben told me in Vietnam and continued to prospect clients, meeting prospects and not forgetting the back-end administrative side.
 The most important support was from my family members and loved ones which encouraged me to continue pursuing my dream.

 Of course, there were also a lot of non-related opportunities that competed for my time which I did indulge in them.
 Most of them did not materialize but one which is in health and wellness.
 This business is still running to this day.